 Thailand people are very friendly, they are smiling and willing to talk to you.
 Try to talk to a local every time, even when there is a language barrier.
 The best way to meet locals: staying in a guest house with a Thai family.
 Also get local transportation like bus or try hitchhiking where you will always meet new Thai friends.

 Easy border crossing in Thailand.
 The borders are opened with all the countries.
 There are borders with Malaysia, Cambodia the busiest, Myanmar and Laos.
 I have been in all of them and it was an easy border crossing always you have visa free or in Arrival like Laos and Cambodia.

 13. THAI PEOPLE SPEAK ENGLISH

 Thai people speak English that’s right but don’t expect all of them.
-A few people will be able to communicate in English in touristic areas.
+A few people will be able to communicate in English in tourist areas.
 But in not so touristic areas English isn’t well spoken in Thailand.

 14. LEARNING THAI